jjackson19862017/popworld2/readme.md

 - Test - Add Product from Admin section, works with the image.
 - Test - Add Product from form post, fails.
     Im still thinking that its the form/model ????

+- Will have to wait for tutor support on a screen sharing session as it still wont work.

+- I have had a few poeple trying to help me on slack and tutor support, so thank you to Haley, Kitty, Jo and Feddie.

+- Its been 3 hours no with no sucecss so I will move on to the next bit and hopefully come back to this later.